 Ola Cabs is the most successful cab aggregator in India with more than 1 million rides per day across 169 cities.
-In January 2018, they expanded internationally to Australia and later to New Zealand and the UK.
+After growing significantly in India, they expanded internationally to Australia and later to New Zealand and the UK.
 Ola has had an enormous impact on the unorganised private cabs sector in Indian cities, and their growth has been fueled by the lack of reliable public transportation infrastructure.
-Thousands of private cab operators moved their fleet to Ola’s platform along with many individual drivers, leading to a present-day valuation of more than $5 billion.
+Thousands of private cab operators moved their fleet to Ola’s platform along with many individual drivers, leading to a valuation to the tune of billions of dollars.

 Given the immense expansion of Ola’s customer base, it was necessary for the company to ensure a robust, well-performing codebase.
 After five years of fast-paced development where maintenance took a back seat, some cracks were starting to show, and they asked us to evaluate possibilities for improving their technology.

 Our focus was on their Android-based Driver Platform, and we spent time analysing the codebase, architecture, and engineering processes.
 We learned…

 - Nearly all the driver partners were using low-quality, white-label Android devices.
 The version of Android running on these phones often behaved erratically, which made development difficult.